EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 I came to expect pain.

-Although my father hasn't hit me in 20 years, I took up the baton where he left off and have hurt myself with food.
+Although my father hasn't hit me in 20 years (I now have no contact with either of my parents) I took up the baton where he left off and have hurt myself with food.

 I'm happy to say that I don't binge any more, but I do still regularly overeat - meaning getting to the point of being somewhat uncomfortable.